Ocean general circulation model: Importance

 OGCMs have many important applications: dynamical coupling with the atmosphere, sea ice, and land run-off that in reality jointly determine the oceanic boundary fluxes; transpire of biogeochemical materials; interpretation of the paleoclimate record;climate prediction for both natural variability and anthropogenic chafes; data assimilation and fisheries and other biospheric management.
 OGCMs play a critical role in Earth system model.
 They maintain the thermal balance as they transport energy from tropical to the polar latitudes.
 To analyze the feedback between ocean and atmosphere we need ocean model, which can initiate and amplify climate change on many different time scales, for instance, the interannual variability of El Niño and the potential modification of the major patterns for oceanic heat transport as a result of increasing greenhouse gases.
 Oceans are a kind of undersampled nature fluid system, so by using OGCMs we can fill in those data blank and improve understanding of basic processes and their interconnectedness, as well as to help interpret sparse observations.
 Even though, simpler models can be used to estimate climate response, only OGCM can be used conjunction with atmospheric general circulation model to estimate global climate change.

-Grid Types
+Grid types

 There are different types grid types that can be used by OGCMs.
 There is often a separation between vertical and horizontal grids.

-Horizontal Grid Types
+Horizontal grid types

 Most models use one of the following horizontal grid types.